blaylockbk/Herbie/docs/user_guide/tutorial/extend.md

 - The NWP model data must exist on an http server.
 - File names must be predictable (i.e., consistent naming with date, model name, forecast lead time, product, etc.)
-- Subetting of a GRIB2 file requires an ASCII index or inventory file (preferablly the wgrib2 style index file).
+- Subetting of a GRIB2 file requires an ASCII index or inventory file (preferably the wgrib2 style index file).

 Pull requests are welcome to update extinsting templates or create new templates.